Kayak Among the Mangroves of Salt River

-‘What an incredible experience’, ‘That was cool’, ‘We got to see so much’, and ‘Our guide was so funny!’ – these were just a few of the comments heard during my latest adventure, a kayak tour of Salt River.
-The award-winning tour was given by Caribbean Adventure Tours, the original kayak tour located in Salt River National Park and Ecological Preserve.
-Caribbean Adventure Tours offers three daily trips to Salt River, each take a little less than three hours.
-The morning and afternoon tours consist of the historical and ecological background of the area, while the last tour of the day is a moonlight tour in which you paddle in bioluminescent bays, beneath starlit skies while sharing ghosts stories, legends and lore.
+‘What an incredible experience’, ‘That was cool’, ‘We got to see so much’, and ‘Our guide was so funny!’ – these were just a few of the comments heard during my latest adventure, a kayak tour of Salt River National Park and Ecological Preserve.
+There are currently two kayak companies which launch in Salt River and offer tours which last a little less than three hours.
+The daytime tours consist of the historical and ecological background of the area, while the last tour of the day is a moonlight tour in which you paddle in bioluminescent bays, beneath starlit skies while sharing ghosts stories, legends and lore.

 Salt River holds both historical and ecological importance.
 It is at this location that Christopher Columbus encountered the native Taino Indians, and the battle that ensued is the first documented conflict between Europeans and Native Americans.
 Even though it has been over 250 years since the fresh water flowed, Salt River remains a beautiful harbor and marina with mangrove filled inlets and calm, protected waters.

 Never been kayaking before?
 No worries.
-Caribbean Adventure Tours uses ocean kayaks, which sit on top of the water and are virtually impossible to tip over.
+Our local kayak tour companies use ocean kayaks, which sit on top of the water and are virtually impossible to tip over.
 Your guide provides you with a quick lesson, a life jacket, bottled water and snacks.
 This tour is geared for adults and kids of all ages.
 Throughout the entire trip, we stayed in shallow water, close to shore.
 As we paddled out of the calm harbor, Mike, our guide, told fascinating stories about the wrecked and abandoned boats, which, like their owners, have a colorful history.

 Salt River is home to an abundance of wildlife, which we also got to witness on this trip.
 Snowy egrets feeding their young, an iguana sun-bathing in the branches of the mangroves, pelicans looking on, and osprey eyeing their prey.
 Below our kayaks it was a whole different story.
 There are oysters growing on the roots on the mangroves, bright orange feather dusters swaying in the current, and vivid green jelly fish pulsating through the water.
 Our guide picked up a jellyfish to describe their unusual way of processing chlorophyll, which gives them their green color, and how they push water in and out of their body to glide through the water.